benludwig/benludwig.github.io/content/_design-work/guiding-digital-transformation.md

 <section>
   <div class="type-column">
     <h2>User testing</h2>
     <p>Each feature we designed had conditions: considerations for a specific type of user.
 If someone was a potential customer, that was a single condition.
-User testing was essential when we had many of them.</p>
-    <p>For larger features with high visibility, complex conditions and greater potential impact &#8212; like the connected home &#8212; we released fully-designed features to specific markets.
+User testing was essential when we had many of them.
+For larger features with high visibility, complex conditions and greater potential impact &#8212; like the connected home &#8212; we released fully-designed features to specific markets.
 Page flow data, heat maps and user submitted feedback told us what to refine before releasing to a larger customer base.</p>
     <h2>Results</h2>
-    <p>From purchasing products to paying bills online, we tackled all the complex design challenges of an e-commerce platform to improve the customer journey and ultimately drive higher revenues for our client.</p>
-    <p>The business value of our design became clear.
+    <p>From purchasing products to paying bills online, we tackled all the complex design challenges of an e-commerce platform to improve the customer journey and ultimately drive higher revenues for our client.
+The business value of our design became clear.
 Our client began setting company sales records &#8212; and more specifically &#8212; online sales accounted for more transactions than ever before.</p>
     <p>Later, at an InVision conference, our team presented specific results:
     <ul>
     <li>Online sales increased 23% and is now the largest channel share in the company's history</li>